The Power of Color in Web Design & Brand Marketing

 Color is the most powerful method of design and brand recognition in marketing.

-Color is like another language, and if misrepresented could lead to a negative association or feeling about your brand.
-Have you ever considered the effect certain colors can have on your customers’ influence or perception?
-We suggest investing the time to learn about the colors close to the culture of your target audience.
-The visual symbolism of color reflects a message without the use of words and with a clear understanding of color perceptions across those different cultures, marketing with the right colors will make a massive impact on how your brand is represented.
-Believe it or not, color affects consumer behavior in many ways.
-The impact of color on marketing can have an even deeper effect on brand-customer relationships.
-When brands effectively reach customers on an emotional level, this deeper relationship builds the foundation of brand awareness, trust, and can even change buying habits.
-There are many factors that influence how and what consumers buy, but the strongest and most persuasive is absolutely color.
-85% of customers place color as a primary reason for why they buy a particular product.
-But be careful not to rely on your own personal experiences with color because it could be on the opposite side of the spectrum from the experience of someone in your target audience.
+Color is like another language, and if misrepresented, it can lead to a negative association or feeling about your brand.
+Have you ever considered the effect certain colors have on your customers’ influence or perception?
+We suggest investing the time to learn about the colors aligned with the culture of your target audience.
+The visual symbolism of color communicates a message without using words, and with a clear understanding of color perceptions across cultures, choosing the right colors will greatly impact how your brand is represented.

 ALSO READ: Building Brand Loyalty and Trust with Relationship Marketing